amitmaji01/END_TO_END_ML_PROJECT/README.md

 6th i create a .ipynb file in the research folder and there i perform all type of EDA,FE,FS,MODEL TRAINING ,MODEL EVALUATION

-7th i create utils logging and exception
+7th i create logger to the src constructor

+8th